wn-doolittle/caliper-spec/caliper-spec.md

 | dateCreated | DateTime | An ISO 8601 date and time value expressed with millisecond precision that describes when the [CourseSection](#courseSection) was created MAY be specified.
 The value MUST be expressed using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified. | Optional |
 | dateModified | DateTime | An ISO 8601 date and time value expressed with millisecond precision that describes when the [CourseSection](#courseSection) was last changed or modified MAY be specified.
 The value MUST be expressed using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified. | Optional |
 | extensions | Object | A map of additional attributes not defined by the model MAY be specified for a more concise representation of the [CourseSection](#courseSection). | Optional |

+#### Warning
+Sensors SHOULD NOT send membership information that associate [Persons](#person) with an organization without due consideration, as membership can potentially be considered personally identifiable information.

 #### Example
 ```